So you want to write fiction or memoir. Where do you begin? And what creative writing tools do you need to accomplish your writing goals?

 What a beginner needs is a good schooling in the basics, the foundations of creative writing.

-Instead, in this series, I’ll go over the nuts and bolts that are common knowledge to experienced writers so that you can get moving in the right direction.
+In this series, I’ll go over the common tools experienced writers use to write great books so that you can get moving in the right direction.

 But before we get to the basic tools you need, we have to know what tools are at a writer’s disposal.
 For a beginner, this is as good a place to start as any.

-If you want to write fiction, you’ve got to read fiction.
+If you want to write books, you’ve got to read books.
 A whole freaking lot of it.

 Start by reading any and every short story and novel you can get your hands on.
 Don’t worry about taking notes or thinking too much into the stories.
 Just read.
 Chances are, you’ve already done a lot of it.
 All writers come to writing through reading first.